 Cleaning the air and improving health is feasible with hydrogen fuel-cell vehicles.
 Nitrogen and sulphur oxides (NOx, SOx) and particulate matter enter the bloodstream and lungs and are at the root of the cause of many deceases in big urban agglomerations.
-It is therefore important to tackle one of the main causes of these issues at city but also rural level: the transport sector
+It is therefore important to tackle one of the main causes of these issues at the city but also rural level: the transport sector

 Concerning FCEVs, petroleum use and emissions are lower than for gasoline-powered internal combustion engine vehicles.
-The only product from an FCEV tailpipe is water vapor but even with the upstream process of producing hydrogen from natural gas, the total greenhouse gas emissions are cut in half and petroleum is reduced over 90% compared to today’s gasoline vehicles .
+The only product from an FCEV tailpipe is water vapour but even with the upstream process of producing hydrogen from natural gas, the total greenhouse gas emissions are cut in half and petroleum is reduced over 90% compared to today’s gasoline vehicles .

-Using hydrogen instead of carbon-containing fuels in energy end uses could also reduce local air pollution, improving environmental and health outcomes.
+Using hydrogen instead of carbon-containing fuels in energy end-uses could also reduce local air pollution, improving environmental and health outcomes.
 Urban air pollution concerns and its related health impacts are now major drivers of energy policy decisions, and governments are keenly interested in ways of reducing air pollution and improving air quality.
 When used in vehicles and heating appliances, hydrogen does not produce particulates or sulphur oxides or raise ground-level ozone.
 When used in a fuel cell, hydrogen does not produce nitrogen oxides .

 Hydrogen-powered vehicles can bring significant environmental benefits to transport, society, and the wider energy system.
 A new study found that if EVs replaced only 25% of combustion-engine cars currently on the road, the United States would save approximately $17 billion annually by avoiding damages from climate change and air pollution.
 Wind offers the greatest potential health benefits and could save thousands of lives annually .

-3 THE MAIN CHALLENGES
+3 THE MAIN CHALLENGES: Hydrogen Fuel Overview

 Until now, the cost of producing hydrogen energy has put it out of reach for everyday use.
 Although renewable hydrogen for transport, industry, and export is a key opportunity for many countries, it will not occur without significant investment and lead times.
-According to the economics, scaling up the hydrogen value chain will be the biggest driver to unlock further cost reductions in the future.
+According to economics, scaling up the hydrogen value chain will be the biggest driver to unlock further cost reductions in the future.

-Scaling up manufacturing is a proven way to reduce costs for many hydrogen applications where costs of end-use equipment comprises a large component of Total cost of ownership (TCO) — e.g. fuel cells and tanks in transportation.
-The scale in manufacturing of equipment would account for up to 70 percent of this reduction .
+Scaling up manufacturing is a proven way to reduce costs for many hydrogen applications where costs of end-use equipment comprise a large component of Total cost of ownership (TCO) — e.g. fuel cells and tanks in transportation.
+The scale in manufacturing of equipment would account for up to 70 per cent of this reduction .
 Around USD 70 billion of investment from various sources will be needed to reach scale, this accounts for less than 5% of annual global energy spend.
 In transport, the refuelling and distribution networks required and the cost differential for fuel cells and hydrogen tanks compared with low-carbon alternatives imply an additional required investment of USD 30 billion to cover the economic gap.

 Likewise, the U.S. Department of Energy announced it will provide up to $30 million for cost-shared research and development projects focused on small scale solid oxide fuel cells.
 The funding seeks to develop advanced technologies which can take the small scale SOFC hybrid systems by using solid oxide electrolyzer cell technologies.
 Also in the U.S, H2@Scale is a concept from the Department of Energy that explores the potential for wide-scale domestic hydrogen production and utilization to enable resiliency of the power generation and transmission sectors.
 In 2020 has secured funding for 18 projects that will support the next round of research, development, and demonstration activities under H2@Scale’s multi-year initiative to fully realize hydrogen’s benefits across the economy .

 As the market grows for hydrogen fuel cell electric vehicles, so does the need for a comprehensive hydrogen fueling infrastructure.
 Refineries, chemical plants, and steel mills — sectors where it is proving difficult to meaningfully reduce CO2 emissions and thus are future consumers of hydrogen — tend to cluster at major industrial ports, offering an opportunity to build combined infrastructure and thus complementarity in hydrogen solutions.
-The development of combined solutions can create a virtuous cycle that makes other hydrogen applications viable, reducing the costs of each individual application.
+The development of combined solutions can create a virtuous cycle that makes other hydrogen applications viable, reducing the costs of each application.

-Cost improvement depends on the scale-up of demand and the associated increase in utilisation of distribution infrastructure.
+Cost improvement depends on the scale-up of demand and the associated increase in the utilisation of distribution infrastructure.
 For example, through an increase in trucking capacity, an increase in size and density of refuelling infrastructure, storage tanks, liquefaction and regasification plants, and conversion and reconversion plants are limiting factors that need to be addressed within the next 5-10 years.

 3.3.
 Efficiency in the supply chain